z4kn4fein/sendstorm/README.md

  - Xamarin (Android/iOS/iOS Classic)

 ##Subscribe / Broadcast
-When you want to subscribe to a specified event you have to implement the **IMessageReceiver** interface.
+When you want to subscribe to an event, you have to implement the **IMessageReceiver** interface in your subscriber class.
 ```c#
 class Foo : IMessageReceiver<FooMessage>
 {